folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 Each type is expected to come with its own `plugin` implementation library, `PolicyEngineImplementor` etc.

+### AccessPolicyTypeIds
+This class represents a grouped collection of policy id strings, grouped by `AccessPolicyType`.
+These have fields:
+- name: A descriptive name for the group, mostly useful for human readable reasons like an API response
+- policyIds: A list of strings containing the identifiers of various policies for a given `AccessPolicyType`
+- type: The `AccessPolicyType` to which this group of policy ids belongs.

 ### PolicyControlled
 An annotation, which tags a particular resource as controlled via this access control work.
 The implementation provides fields to house